celebrationorl/CelebrationApp/README.md

 - run `npm start` in root after npm install is finished
 - open up separate terminal window and run `react-native run-<platform-here>` (platform here should be 'ios' or 'android')

-You will need iOS Simulator and XCode to run app.
+You will need iOS Simulator and XCode to run app and for Android you will need a device or emulator (https://www.genymotion.com/)

+### Technical Preferences
+- avoid making seperations between ios and android in code

 ---